How to ask Companies House to extend your filing deadline if an unplanned event stops you filing your accounts.

 This will not change your future accounts deadline dates.

-You may receive a letter from Companies House chasing for outstanding accounts.
+If you’ve applied for more time to file your accounts, but not yet had confirmation that it’s been accepted, you may still receive a letter from Companies House chasing for outstanding accounts.